storyblok/field-plugin/packages/cli/templates/vue2/README.md

 ## Clean up the boilerplate

 To start from a blank state, remove the example component `<FieldPluginExample />` from `src/App.vue` with `<FieldPlugin />`.

+To avoid a flickering “Loading…” message during rendering, from `src/App.vue`, also remove `v-slot:loading` template inside `FieldPluginProvider`.